artkonekt/acl/README.md

 1. It is best to flush the `konekt.acl.cache` before seeding, to avoid cache conflict errors.
 This can be done from an Artisan command (see Troubleshooting: Cache section, later) or directly in a seeder class (see example below).

-2. Here's a sample seeder, which clears the cache, creates permissions, and then assigns permissions to roles:
+2. Here's a sample seeder, which clears the cache, creates permissions and then assigns permissions to roles:

 	```php
 	use Illuminate\Database\Seeder;